mrtugboat/Discord-Wedding-Bot/README.md

 # Discord-Wedding-Bot
 Allows users to marry each other.
 Uses drop down select boxes and easy to use.
-Made in Python This was created in Python.
+This was created in Python.
 You will need to have the Python & relevent modules installed.

 # Use the command !marry followed by the users name